GSA-TTS/FAC/terraform/sandbox/README.md

 Next, navigate to `terraform/shared/config` and create a `backend.tfvars` file.
 This will be used for the s3 partial configuration to store the terraform state.
 This will alleviate storing the `terraform.tfstate` on any one local file system, and when you run `terraform init` for the first time, it will read from the state, and inform terraform what resources already exist.

-Populate these values from the output of `cf service-key sandbox-terraform-state sandbox-terraform-state-key`.
+Ensure that you are in the sandox space with `cf t -s sandbox` and populate these values from the output of `cf service-key sandbox-terraform-state sandbox-terraform-state-key`.
 This is a manually created s3 bucket, outside of terraforms knowledge, for the explicit purpose of storing the `terraform.tfstate`.
 ```t
 bucket     = "" # bucket value (non friendly name)
 key        = "/"